Djallexi/Package-Grid-HYSPLIT/README.md

 ---

-All of those steps are available in one R file : Step_by_step.R
+All of those steps are available in the R file : Step_by_step.R

 ## Installation